TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 6/Hosea 6.3.md

 ---

-And let us know, let us follow on to know Jehovah: his going forth is sure as the morning; and he will come unto us as the rain, as the latter rain that watereth the earth.
+Let us acknowledge Yahweh.
+Let us press on to know Yahweh.
+As surely as the sun rises, Yahweh will appear.
+He will come to us like the rain, like the spring rain that waters the earth."